-You can watch the IG live where we went over these, or continue reading for the written version.
+You can watch the IG live where we went over some of these last year for our 5th anniversary, or continue reading below for the written version.

 Tip #1 You Need More Than Just “Your” Skill